 \section{Proofs of main results}

-\begin{proof}[{\bf{Proof of Theorem~\ref{thm:Ollie}}}] Statement (2) is proved as follows.
-First observe that $I_{S}$ is a sum of a monomial ideal and determinantal ideals.
-Each of these determinantal ideals is generated by the set of all $2$-minors of a submatrix of $P$ which form a Gr\"obner basis, see \cite{Fatemeh2}.
-Since the sets of variables used to generate each of the ideals in the sum are disjoint, it follows that the generators form a Gr\"obner basis for $I_S$.
+\begin{proof}[{\bf{Proof of Theorem~\ref{thm:Ollie}}}] Statement (2) is proved as follows. $I_{S}$ is a sum of a monomial ideal and determinantal ideals.
+Each determinantal ideal corresponds to a column $C_{j}$, $j\in[\ell]$, and is generated by all $2$-minors of~$P_{C_{j}\setminus S}$.
+The 2-minors form a Gr\"obner basis of this determinantal ideal, see \cite{Fatemeh2}.
+Since the sets of variables that appear in the generators of each of the ideals in the sum are disjoint, the generators form a Gr\"obner basis for~$I_S$.

 We prove Statement~(1) using Buchberger's algorithm.
 Take two elements $g_1$ and $g_2$ in $G(I_0)$.
 We show that the $S$-polynomial $S(g_1,g_2)$ reduces to zero.
 Assuming that the initial terms of $g_1$ and $g_2$ are not coprime, we consider the following cases: